shar3579/Group-7/README.md

    - Ensure proper power supply to the components.

 2. **Programming:**
-   - Use STM32CubeIDE to write and upload the code to the microcontroller.
+   - Use Keilµ5 Vision to write and upload the code to the microcontroller using ST-Link.
    - Configure GPIO pins and timers for sensor and buzzer operations.

 3. **Testing:**